 Questions Remain Regarding Enforcement

-Speaking of enforceability: The newness of the AI patent field, combined with the somewhat limited visibility into most AI-powered technologies, makes it something of an open question.
+The newness of artificial intelligence patent law, combined with the somewhat limited visibility into most AI-powered technologies, makes patent enforceability something of an open question.

 “The AI patent world is still a little immature,” Carey said.